ChandniRana/TODO/README.md

 # MERN ToDo App

 A simple ToDo application built using the MERN stack.

+## Deployed Site

+The application is deployed and accessible [here](https://benevolent-rolypoly-7932d1.netlify.app/).

 ## Overview

 This ToDo app allows users to manage their tasks with basic CRUD operations.
 Users can add, update, delete, and mark tasks as complete.